cesar-douady/open-lmake/doc/src/execution.md

 At execution time:

-- If `$TMPDIR` is set to empty, it is suppressed from the environment and if the job uses the default tmp dir (usually `/tmp`), an error is generated.
+- If `$TMPDIR` was set to an empty string, it is removed from the environment and if the job uses the default tmp dir (usually `/tmp`), an error is generated.
 - Else `$TMPDIR` is set so that the job can use it to access the tmp dir.